Intraspecific predator interference promotes biodiversity in ecosystems: Results

-Here, the superscript ``(F)" represents the populations that are freely wandering, while $x_{il} \equiv C_{i}^{{\rm{(P)} }} \bigvee R_{l}^{{\rm{(P)} }}$ stands for the chasing pair. $g_{l}$ is an unspecific function, while $D_{i}$ and $w_{il}$ are two constants, where $D_{i}$ denotes the mortality rate of consumer $C_{i}$, and $w_{il}$ is the mass conversion ratio~\cite{wang2020overcome} from resource $R_{l}$ to consumer $C_{i}$.
+where $x_{il} \equiv C_{i}^{{\rm{(P)} }} \bigvee R_{l}^{{\rm{(P)} }}$, $g_{l}$ is an unspecified function, the superscript "(F)" represents the freely wandering population, $D_{i}$ denotes the mortality rate of $C_{i}$, and $w_{il}$ is the mass conversion ratio~\citep{wang2020overcome} from resource $R_{l}$ to consumer $C_{i}$.
 With the integration of intraspecific predator interference, we combine Eq.~\ref{chasingequa} and the following equation: